m13p4/cssc/README.md

 ---

 ### .objFromCss()
-this method is a helper function, can use to generate an object from a css string.
+this method is a helper function, can be used to generate an object from a css string.
 ```
 .objFromCss(css)
 ```